 Veronica With Four Eyes

-A high school-aged clarinet player reached out to me on Pinterest a few days ago asking me if I had any tips for how to read marching band drill sheets and talking to their director about marching with low vision.
-The conversation made me think of my time in marching band and what I wish I had done differently, and how I would approach situations differently now that I know more about my visual impairment, particularly as it related to marching drill.
+A while ago, a clarinet player with low vision asked me if I had any tips for how to read marching band drill sheets and talking to their director about marching with low vision.
+The conversation made me think of my time in marching band and what I wish I had done differently, and how I would approach situations differently now that I know more about my visual impairment, particularly as it related to marching drill and choreography.
 In honor of Music in Our Schools Month, here are some considerations for writing marching band drill for low vision students, from the perspective of a student with low vision.

 Some background on my marching band experiences